delnatan/gromacs_scripts/README.md

 To change physics settings (e.g., changing the thermostat or cutoffs):
 1. Edit the **Template** files in `params/` (e.g., `params/nvt.mdp.template`).
 2. Keep the placeholders (e.g., `REPLACEME_TEMP`) intact if you want them controlled by `0_config.sh`.

+## Visualization
+It seems that the trajectory files don't support chain IDs.
+You can fix this in ChimeraX by using the `changechains #1 & protein A` command.
+You can select ions by directly specifying the atoms in ChimeraX (e.g. `sel @na` for sodium)